ThangMinhCao/closest-pair-doubling/README.md

 # closest-pair-doubling

-> The implementation in C++ of the closest-pair doubling algorithm which finds the smallest distance between two points in a metric space in *O(n log n)* time without directly using the points' coordinates.
+> The implementation in C++ of the closest-pair doubling algorithm which finds the smallest distance between pairs of points in any multi-dimensional metric space in *O(n log n)* time without directly using the points' coordinates.

 Thanks to the work of Anil Maheshwari, Wolfgang Mulzer and Michiel Smid.
 *A Simple Randomized O(N log N)–Time Closest-Pair Algorithm in Doubling Metrics*.